miguelmota/streamhut/README.md

     exec > >(nc stream.ht 1337) 2>&1;echo \#mychannel
     ```

-- Q: What's the difference between stream.ht and streamhut.io?
+- Q: What's the difference between _stream.ht_ and _streamhut.io_?

-  - A: The domain stream.ht is an alias for streamhut.io, meaning you can type stream.ht as the domain for convenience.
-Other aliases are streamhut.net and streamhut.org
+  - A: The domain _stream.ht_ is an alias for _streamhut.io_, meaning you can type _stream.ht_ as the domain for convenience.
+Other aliases are _streamhut.net_ and _streamhut.org_.

 ## License